Our Artistic Team

 Artistic Director

-As Artistic Director of Kestrel, Eleanor is responsible for artistic vision, strategy and leadership across the charity.
+As Executive Director of Kestrel, Helen is responsible for development, producing and strategy.

 Simon Longman is a playwright from the West Midlands.
 He is an Associate Artist for Kestrel, operating across multiple projects as either playwright, workshop leader or dramaturg.
 These include both projects with The Royal Court Theatre and playwriting workshops in HMP Grendon.